10 min readCase study

 • NGINX down after deleting /var/log/nginx/*.log — without log files, nginx -t fails; recreate logs or rotate properly (NGINX logging).

-References: NGINX reverse proxy, Medium — MERN on EC2 (the tutorial our team used).
+References: NGINX reverse proxy, AWS EC2 — Get started (the runbook our team followed on EC2).

 #AWS EC2 deploy runbook